When should I get tested?

 Carefully follow the directions supplied with the test kit.

 HHS Public Health Division has COVID-19 test kits available statewide.
-Individuals who would like to pick up free test kits can find a location near them — please see the “test locations” portion of the table.
+Individuals who would like to pick up free test kits can find a location near them — please see the “test locations” portion of the table below.

 Click here for more information on home-testing/self-testing.